EU announces €153 million in humanitarian aid for Ukraine, €8 million for Moldova

 “After more than a decade of hostilities and almost four years of full-scale war, the people of Ukraine continue to endure immense suffering,” the Commission said.

 Due to repeated Russian attacks on Ukraine’s energy infrastructure, millions of people are exposed to freezing winter temperatures.
-To mitigate the impact, the EU has delivered 447 power generators this week, valued at €3.7 million ($4.4 million), to restore electricity to hospitals, shelters, and other critical services.
+To mitigate the impact, the European Union say it's delivered 447 power generators this week, valued at €3.7 million ($4.4 million), to restore electricity to hospitals, shelters, and other critical services.

 An additional 500 generators are being deployed from the EU’s rescEU strategic reserves to maintain essential services across affected regions.